Hisense: History

 Qingdao Number 2 Radio Factory, the predecessor of Hisense Group, was established in September 1969.
-The first product of the small factory was a radio sold under the brand name Red Lantern, but the company later gained the know-how to make TVs through a trial-production of black and white televisions ordered by the Shandong National Defense Office.
-That involved the technical training of three employees at another Chinese factory, Tianjin 712, resulting in the production of 82 televisions by 1971 and the development of transistor TVs by 1975.
-Its first TV model, the CJD18, was produced in 1978.
+The factory initially produced radios, including sets sold under the Red Lantern brand, before beginning experimental production of black-and-white televisions.
+Three employees received television-production training at the Tianjin 712 factory, and the Qingdao factory had produced 82 televisions by 1971.
+It developed transistor television sets by 1975.
+A CJD18 television model was produced in 1978.